 - Scope of practice for postpartum doulas

 - Hormones of the postpartum period and their effects

 - Various ways that birth effects the postpartum period

-If students choose to certify, they will be well supported in finding leads and engaging with clients by the Program Coordinator.
+If students choose to certify, they will be well supported in finding leads and engaging with clients by the Doula Program Mentor.
 Students are required to fulfill 48 hours of postpartum doula care in order to be certified.